FurryCoders/falocalrepo-server/README.md

 The _Gallery_, _All_, and _Scraps_ buttons open a search page with the user's gallery submissions, scraps and gallery submissions together, and scraps submissions respectively.

-When viewing a submission on mobile, a button becomes available in the lower right which opens the image in a small overlay, allowing to view the image while reading the description.
-The button does not appear if the submission file fails to load.
+To view the currently selected submission file when scrolling down the page, the button in the lower right corner can be used to open the image in a floating overlay that will remain at the top of the page view.

 <img alt="" src="https://raw.githubusercontent.com/FurryCoders/falocalrepo-server/master/doc/buttons-submission-overlay.png" width="50">